February 19, 2015

 OMA’s Reinier de Graaf on the Berlin Wall and Histories We Tell Ourselves

-As the celebrations memorializing the fall of the Berlin Wall have quieted, we should reflect on what history means to us.
+As the celebrations memorializing the fall of the Berlin Wall have quieted, we should reflect on the versions of history we tell ourselves.

 East Berlin, February 1989: Leipziger Straße, the preeminent avenue of the German Democratic Republic (GDR), seen here in the winter before the wall came down.